openstack-archive/refstack/doc/uploading-private-results.md

 your OpenStack ID.
 Click the "Profile" link in the upper right corner.
 Now click the "Import public key" button on your profile page.
 A popup window with two entry fields will appear.
 Just copy and paste the key and signature generated in the previous step into the corresponding textboxes.

-Note that the strings 'Public key:' and 'Self signature:' are not needed here.
+Note that the literal strings 'Public key:' and 'Self signature:' from the refstack-client "sign" command output should not be copied/pasted into the text boxes.
+Otherwise you will get an error like:

+- `Bad Request Request doesnt correspond to schema`

  Once complete, click the 'Import public key' button.

 ####Upload the test result with refstack-client

 - `./refstack-client upload /path_to_testresult_json_file  --url https://refstack.openstack.org/api -i  ~/.ssh/id_rsa`

+** NOTE ** Users may need to add the '--insecure' optional agrument to the command string if certificate validation issues occur when uploading test result.
+To use with insecure:

+- `./refstack-client upload --insecure /path_to_testresult_json_file  --url https://refstack.openstack.org/api -i  ~/.ssh/id_rsa`

-The 'path\_to\_testresult\_json\_file' here is the json file of your test result.
+The `path_to_testresult_json_file` here is the json file of your test result.
+By default, it's in `.tempest/.testrespository/<test-run-number>.json` where refstack-client runs from.
+Here '<test-run-number>' is a serial number that matches its corresponding subunit file name.

 If the command runs correctly, there will be output like below:

     Test results will be uploaded to https://refstack.openstack.org/api.
 Ok? (yes/y): y Test results uploaded!